Showing posts with label Helen Palmer. Show all posts

 In the interest of the scholarly attention that Ms. Palmer lauds, here’s the clear, distinct, identifiable historical beginning of the Narrative tradition of the Enneagram.
 The history of centuries condensed into something a bit shy of 50 years.
 I was present, voila!

 In the late Spring of 1975,.
-I found myself in a large living room of a non-descript house on Berkeley’s Arlington.
+I found myself in a large living room of a nondescript house on Berkeley’s Arlington.
 Kathy Speeth had organized a series of nine evening presentations about the Enneagram for the “therapeutic” community.
-In attendance 15 or so therapists who are interested in the Enneagram but not members of Naranjo’s SAT group.
+In attendance were approximately 15 therapists interested in the Enneagram but not members of Naranjo’s SAT group.
 Among them was Helen Palmer, who had been hearing about the Enneagram from Claudio’s students in her own practice of psychic readings.

 I remember these conversations quite clearly.
 They were a departure from the usual work of Naranjo's SAT group.
 Speeth and Bob Ochs had asked me to be on a ‘panel’ of Seven’s, ego ‘Plan’ as both Ichazo and Naranjo referred to the point “Gluttony.”
 This was the first time several people of the same fixation spoke in front of a group and answered questions (the identical format of Narrative Tradition).
 There was at least one evening for each of the 9 major fixations.